 Swelling that lasts for over 24 hours even after taking rest, keeping the feet

 Swelling and tenderness in the pelvic area

-Puffiness accompanied by symptoms like severe headache dazzling blurred vision, upper right abnormal pain and vomiting
+Puffiness accompanied by symptoms like a severe headache dazzling blurred vision, upper right abnormal pain, and vomiting

 What should you do to prevent Swollen feet while pregnant